teilwal-dot/AttractingContributors-Manga/README.md

 # Attracting Contributors
 As part of the Software Engineering Class, we would like to simulate how Open Source Projects start and try to attract potential contributions.

-# My Proct : Which Devil Fruit(悪魔の実) in OnePiece do you want?
+# My Project : Which Devil Fruit(悪魔の実) in OnePiece do you want?
 Tell me which Devil Fruit do you want. ex.)
 Love-Love fruit (メロメロの実)

 # List